 A decent episode, which also features a nice moment where Ralph (finally) stands up to his mean older brother to defend the trio.

 Janet’s parents think Jack and Janet are married in this entertaining episode.

 A well-timed scene worth noting is when Cindy and Jack race to switch places so Mr. Wood doesn’t catch Jack sleeping on the couch.

 The visual of “Mother Wood” hitting Jack over the head with her slipper near the end of the episode is also worth a good laugh.

 Jack’s job working at a grill is in jeopardy when his boss (Ellen Travolta) keeps making passes at him.
 This all builds up nicely to a courtroom scene which is the highlight of this so-so episode.

 #13: “Make Room for Daddy”

-“Your lips may say stop, but you’re eyes say go.” – Janet’s date (whose also the father of Jack’s date)
+“Your lips may say stop, but you’re eyes say go.” – Janet’s date (who is also the father of Jack’s date).

 #12: “In Like Larry”

-After a spat, Larry ends up taking Jack’s spot in the apartment while Jack stays in Larry’s place.
+After a spat, Larry ends up taking Jack’s spot in the apartment while Jack lives in Larry’s place.